LEADERSHIP TEAM

 Tammy graduated with her bachelor’s degree in accounting from Kansas State University and has also worked in real estate and hotel management accounting.
 She resides in John’s Creek, is a member of AICPA, and she volunteers with nonprofits in her free time.

-David Hamilton joined Tommy Nobis Center (TNC) in October 2020 and served as the VP, Administration before being promoted to Chief Operating Officer (COO) in February of 2022.
+David Suddreth joined Tommy Nobis Center in November 2018 and served as the VP, Business Operations before being promoted to Chief Operating Officer (COO) in November of 2023.
 As the COO, David focuses on operationalizing TNC's strategic plans.
 He oversees the Programs, Business Operations, Accounting, and People & Culture Departments.
 David also oversees TNC's IT and facilities functions.

 David received his Bachelor of Business Administration from Grantham University.
 He spent 20 years with the United States Air Force in human resources and contracting and retired in 2006.
 David has since held positions as Contracts Manager with General Dynamics Information Technology and Director of Business Development with SourceAmerica.
 David is a member of the National Contract Management Association and is an APDP Level II Certified contracting professional.

-David and his wife, Mosky, reside in Woodstock with their dog, Mason.
-Their son, Austin, resides in The Colony, Texas.
+David and his wife, Mosky, reside in Woodstock with their dog, Maverick.
+Their son, Austin resides in Austin, Texas with his wife, Meagan.
 David and Mosky enjoy traveling and whitewater rafting.

 MEAGAN DAVIS | VICE PRESIDENT, DEVELOPMENT